Mobile vaccine clinics in Long Beach hope to bridge vaccine disparity for elder residents in underserved communities

 “Some of them signed up, but they came with reservations,” she said.
 “They were still nervous.”

-Those who went to St. Mark’s for the first vaccine will be able to return to the same location for their second dose, something Diggs-Jackson says will add to their willingness to return.
+Those who went to St. Mark for the first vaccine will be able to return to the same location for their second dose, something Diggs-Jackson says will add to their willingness to return.

 Martha Cota, founder of Latinos in Action California helped organize the Feb.
 20 mobile vaccine clinic at Washington Middle School, also in the 90813 area, focusing on Latinx residents.